cose-wg/CBOR-certificates/draft-raza-ace-cbor-certificates.md

 * signatureAlgorithm.
 If the 'signatureAlgorithm' field is the default (ecdsa-with-SHA256) it is omitted in the CBOR encoding, otherwise it is included in the signatureAlgorithm field encoded as an CBOR int (see {{iana}}).

 * signatureValue.
 Since the signature algorithm and resulting signature length are known, padding and extra length fields which are present in the ASN.1 encoding are omitted and the 'signatureValue' field is encoded as a CBOR byte string.
+For native CBOR certificates the signatureValue is calculated over the certificate CBOR sequence excluding the signatureValue.

 In addition to the above fields present in X.509, the CBOR ecoding introduces an additional field